Live Tour

 The publicly available data is to be used for training and evaluation.

-The public training set contains 400 task files you will use to train your algorithm.
+The public training set contains 400 task files you can use to train your algorithm.

 The public evaluation set contains 400 task files for to test the performance of your algorithm.